404missinglink/Pix4D-ArchScan/README.md

 # PIX4D ARCHSCAN

-A video to text summarisation tool using Pixtral
+A video to text summarisation tool using a finetuned Pixtral model for frame description and a Mistral Large 2 Agent for assistance.

 ## Prerequisites